ABOUT > UPDATES

 We’d like to thank Dr. Petra Kern, the Scientific Committee Chair, and all members of the #WCMT2023 International Scientific Committee for their time and expertise reviewing 540 proposals!
 This group of professionals has members from all 8 regions of the world representing 17 countries.
 We know the scientific program will be robust, engaging and enriching with over 150 oral presentations as well as several online multi-media e-posters and a library of pre-recorded videos.

 The Planning Committee has been working on creating a wonderful congress experience for you in Vancouver, Canada with opportunities to tour some local sites when you are not at congress sessions.
-These include visits to the Dr. Sat Yet Sung Gardens, the Capilano Suspension Bridge, and the Craft Beer Market.
+These include visits to the Dr. Sun Yat-Sen Classical Chinese Gardens, the Capilano Suspension Bridge, and the Craft Beer Market.

 There are 20 experts involved in 4 Spotlight Sessions on topics including: The Future of Research in Music Therapy: Topics & Methodologies, Diversity, Equity & Inclusion in Music Therapy, Telehealth in Music Therapy, and The Future of Music and Music Therapy in Healthcare.

-To continue with our focus on accessibility, individuals who cannot attend in-person, can access remote options including Live Streaming of the Spotlight Sessions (with simultaneous interpretation to French), a multi-media e-poster platform available during and after the congress and access to a library of pre-recorded videos available after the congress.
+To continue with our focus on accessibility, individuals who cannot attend in-person, can access remote options including Live Streaming of the Spotlight Sessions, a multi-media e-poster platform available during and after the congress and access to a library of pre-recorded videos available after the congress.

 We can’t wait to see you in July!